 Jennifer was born in the Kokomo area.
 She is a graduate of Northwestern High School and Vincennes University.
 She has also lived in Illinois and Colorado.
 She has been a life long maker.
 She was involved in 4-H in grade school- taking clothing, interior design and cooking.
 She has done a wide variety of art and crafts through the years with her mother, grandmother and aunts being an inspiration.
 She has worked in Early Childhood Education as a teacher, Daycare Director, at a call center in Workforce Management.
 She has also had jobs doing secretarial and factory work.
 She likes learning new skills and creating beautiful and useful items.
-At SHAK she works in sewing, knitting, upcycle, paper craft, jewelry,and more.
+At SHAK she works in sewing, knitting,crochet, upcycle, paper craft, jewelry, cricut projects and more.
 Jennifer is the lead for Programming at SHAK, and is actively growing opportunities for folks of all skill levels to learn and grow here at the makerspace.
 In the next couple of years she looks forward to learning many new skills, helping others learn to new making skills, creating group events, and growing the SHAK family.

 Her grandfather an airplane mechanic and spacesuit technician, her father a millwright, machinist and woodworker, and her mother a painter, stained glass artist, draftsman and seamstress, Susan Alexander was born into a maker family.
 Throughout her life she’s often told friends, “Don’t buy that, we can make it.”
 Then figures out how and does.
 She will try almost anything once, like the time she jumped out of a perfectly good airplane.
 Susan has tiled, built shelves and fences, wired fixtures, sewn covers and costumes, and hooked rugs-her current favorite pastime.
 She has on her list of things to try: welding, specialty concrete and upholstering.
 A former mayoral candidate and current downtown revitalization specialist with the Greater Kokomo Economic Development Alliance, she loves to inspire people to action for the good of the community.
 Susan believes a makerspace is a much deserved amenity for the creative and innovative people of Kokomo who make things with their hands and minds.
 She retreats, whenever possible, to the mountains of North Carolina to meditate.
 Susan has a Bachelor of Business Administration in Marketing from the University of Houston-Clear Lake.
 She is married with two sons.